Politics of Israel: Netanyahu II (2009–2021)

-On 31 March 2009 the Knesset approved the appointment of Benjamin Netanyahu as Prime Minister, despite Kadima having won slightly more votes than Netanyahu's Likud.
-Netanyahu's government took office the following day, 1 April 2009.

-On 19 March 2013 Netanyahu was designated Prime Minister again after Likud Yisrael Beiteinu won the most seats in the January elections.
+On 31 March 2009 the Knesset approved the appointment of Benjamin Netanyahu as prime minister, despite Kadima winning more seats than Netanyahu's Likud.
+The new government took office on 1 April 2009.
+Netanyahu was re-elected in 2013 after his party, now Likud Yisrael Beiteinu, won the most seats in that year's election.
 The new coalition included the Yesh Atid, the Jewish Home and Hatnuah parties, and excluded ultra-Orthodox parties.

-Netanyahu achieved reelection to the national post on 18 March 2015, and subsequently formed a right-wing governing coalition with Likud at the forefront, which included the Jewish Home, Kulanu, Shas and United Torah Judaism.
+In 2015, Netanyahu was re-elected for a third term, forming a coalition with the Jewish Home, Kulanu, Shas and United Torah Judaism.

+Following the April and September 2019 elections, no party was able to amass a governing majority, leading to fresh elections.
+In 2020, Netanyahu was able to form a government with Blue and White, Labor, Gesher, Shas, United Torah Judaism, Derekh Eretz and the Jewish Home.
+The government dissolved in December, triggering fresh elections in 2021.

 Bennett (2021–2022)

-An agreement was made by Naftali Bennett and Yair Lapid in early June 2021 to form a coalition government that would replace the long-lasting government led by Netanyahu.
+An agreement was made by Naftali Bennett and Yair Lapid in early June 2021 to form a coalition government that would replace the long-standing government led by Netanyahu.
 On 13 June 2021, Knesset voted and approved the appointment of the new catch-all coalition government, and on the same day Bennett was sworn-in as the new prime minister of Israel.
+The government dissolved in June 2022, leading Lapid to serve as prime minister until the formation of a new government on 29 December 2022.

 Netanyahu III (2022–present)

+After the 2022 Israeli legislative election, Benjamin Netanyahu's Likud formed a government with Shas, United Torah Judaism, the Religious Zionist Party, Otzma Yehudit and Noam.
+The government was sworn in on 29 December 2022.